-In order to evaluate the two models for the elevation power distribution (see Sec.
-IV.C), we repeated the MEG computation for the same antennas using the model distributions, fitted separately for each environment using parameters given in Table 4.
-For XPR, the values obtained directly from measurements (presented in Table 3) were used.
+To evaluate the two models for the elevation power distribution (see Section IV-C), we repeated the MEG computation for the same antennas using the model distributions, fitted separately for each environment using parameters given in Table IV.
+For XPR, the values obtained directly from measurements (presented in Table III) were used.
 The average differences between the MEGs obtained for the measured and the two modeled EPDs are plotted in Figs. 8 and 9.
-The MEG errors of both models are small, less than 0.5 dB for the Gaussian distribution, and less than 0.1 dB for the General double exponential distribution.
-The differences between antennas (Fig. 8) are larger than the differences between the environments (Fig. 9).
-This can be understood based on the results shown in the previous section, showing that the environment type has quite small effect on the obtained MEG.
+The MEG errors of both models are small: less than 0.5 dB for the Gaussian distribution and less than 0.1 dB for the general double exponential distribution.
+The differences between the antennas (Fig. 8) are larger than the differences between the environments (Fig. 9).
+This can be understood based on the results in the previous section, showing that the environment type has a quite small effect on the obtained MEG.